playerank/soccerLogger/README.md

 		Luca Pappalardo

 #Support<br/>
-if you need, you can email at gonnella_andrea@yahoo.it or a message at my profile github mrg1913
+if you need, you can email at gonnella_andrea@yahoo.it.